Quantum Secret Sharing Rates: Abstract

 \section{Abstract}

 This paper studies the capacity limits for quantum secret sharing (QSS).
 The goal of a QSS scheme is to distribute a quantum secret among multiple participants, such that only authorized parties can recover it through collaboration, while no information can be obtained without such collaboration.
-Following the approach of Zou \emph{et al.} (2015) on classical secret sharing, we introduce an information-theoretic model for the rate analysis of QSS and its relation to compound quantum channels.
+We introduce an information-theoretic model for the rate analysis of QSS and its relation to compound quantum channels, following a similar approach as of Zou \emph{et al.} (2015) on classical secret sharing.
 We establish a regularized characterization for the QSS capacity, and determine the capacity for QSS with dephasing noise.